 sudo ldconfig

-If the source build was the only OBS install on your system, command -v obs returns no output afterward.
+If the source build was the only OBS install, command -v obs returns no output afterward.
 If Debian’s APT package is still installed, the command falls back to /usr/bin/obs.

 Troubleshoot OBS Studio on Debian